The boy tore across the street, flew down a flight a stairs, rapped on a door and shouted the alarm: “Storm tonight!”

 “I always said that a truck would break through,” Mullins said, laughing, “and it did!”

-If you enjoyed this article about Moose Jaw, SK. on Ya’Gotta, you may also like to view more of the adventure tourism destination in the Canadian province of Saskatchewan:
+If you enjoyed this article about Moose Jaw, Saskatchewan.
+Ya’Gotta like these other adventure tourism destinations in Saskatchewan: